RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/dbmds/dbmds.md

 ### Objectives

--  Add HeatWave cluster to MySQL Database Service
+-  Add HeatWave Cluster to MySQL Database Service
 -  Configure Private Access Channel - OAC

 ### Prerequisites

   - All previous labs have been successfully completed.

-## **Task 1:** Add HeatWave cluster to MySQL Database Service
+## **Task 1:** Add HeatWave Cluster to MySQL Database Service

 1. We will need to wait for the DB System which you have just created until its status turns  **Active**, it would takes around 10 minutes.